-Injuries after a car accident are extremely common.
+Injuries that do not present until after a car accident are extremely common.

-That’s why we at Torklaw advise you to go to the doctor immediately after an accident!
-You should do this even if you don’t believe that you were injured, or if your injuries were only minor.
-We know we’ve said this before, but it bears repeating.
-Go to the doctor, get checked out, and save all of your medical bills and records, so that you have solid evidence to use in court later.
+The best practice after any sort of an accident is to seek medical care as soon as possible, even if you don’t thing you were injured, or your injuries were only minor.
+Go to the doctor, have an examination, and save all your medical bills and records, so that you have solid evidence to use in court later.

-What exactly are you looking for?
-Here are a few injuries which tend to exhibit delayed symptoms:
+Here are a few injuries that tend to exhibit delayed symptoms:

-Injury Description: A concussion is a mild form of traumatic brain injury (TBI) which occurs when the brain reverberates inside the skull.
+A concussion is a mild form of traumatic brain injury (TBI) that occurs when the brain reverberates inside the skull.
 Concussions usually only take a few days for the sufferer to recover, but in rare cases they may cause long-term problems.

 Even seemingly low-key activities like reading, watching TV, using the internet, or listening to music can sometimes be too much for the brain after a concussion.
 Because concussions can interfere with coordination and response time, it is also best to avoid driving for a few days.

-Concussions and whiplash can sometimes be caused by the same accident, and their symptoms can be similar, so sometimes it is difficult to determine which injury you actually have.
-However, unlike a concussion, whiplash is primarily an injury to the neck and not the head.
+Concussions and whiplash may be caused by the same accident, and their symptoms can be similar, so sometimes it is difficult to determine which injury you have.
+However, unlike a concussion, whiplash is primarily an injury to the neck, and not the head.
 It occurs when the nerves, muscles, and joints in the neck are overextended beyond their usual range of motion.

-Typical Time of Symptoms: The symptoms of whiplash are usually delayed.
-They often appear within a day of the injury, and almost always within a few days.
+Typical Timing of Symptoms: The symptoms of whiplash are usually delayed.
+They often appear within a day of the injury, or within a few days.
 Minor cases of whiplash do not take too long to recover, typically several days to a few weeks.

-More severe cases of whiplash, however, can take several months to recover fully, and occasionally whiplash can lead to permanent pain.
-This can cause problems with personal injury settlements, because you might end up needing even more treatment than you settled for.
+More severe cases of whiplash, however, can take several months to recover fully, and occasionally can lead to permanent pain.
+Be sure you have a complete diagnosis before accepting a personal injury settlement, because you might end up needing more treatment than you settled for.

-Treatment: Minor cases of whiplash often do not need extensive medical attention; you can treat these at home with ice and over-the-counter pain medications.
-However, you should always see a doctor if you start to experience whiplash symptoms.
-The damage may be more severe than you think, and, as we mentioned above, it’s important to get as thorough medical records of your injuries as you possibly can.
+Minor cases of whiplash often do not need extensive medical attention; you can treat these at home with ice and over-the-counter pain medications.
+However, always see a doctor, because the damage may be more severe than you think, and it’s important to have thorough medical records of your injuries.

-You will likely be prescribed physical therapy, which will give you exercises that will help you heal, and you may also need to take heavier prescription painkillers if the injury is more serious.
+You may be prescribed physical therapy, and prescription painkillers if the injury is more serious.

-Description: Soft tissue injuries involve damage to the muscles, ligaments, or tendons of the body.
-This is a fairly broad category, and can include a lot of different types of injuries.
-Whiplash, mentioned above, is a type of soft tissue injury, but it is not the only type.
+Soft tissue injuries involve damage to the muscles, ligaments, or tendons of the body.
+This is a broad category, and can include several types of injuries.
+Whiplash is a type of soft tissue injury, but it is not the only type.
 They can affect any area of the body, and can include strains, sprains, and contusions (also known as bruises).

 Contusions occur when the muscle fibers are damaged by a blow; they can involve any of the muscles of the body, although contusions are also known to affect the brain, and may even be considered a form of traumatic brain injury.

 Strains and sprains are measured on a three-tiered scale.
-Grade 1 strains and sprains are the most mild, whereas Grade 2 strains and sprains are somewhat worse and Grade 3 are the most serious.
+Grade 1 strains and sprains are the mildest, whereas Grade 2 strains and sprains are moderate, and Grade 3 are the most serious.

-Bone fractures, by the way, are not a form of soft tissue injury.
+Bone fractures are not a form of soft tissue injury.
 It is also rare for pain from a fracture to be delayed; the sufferer usually experiences sharp pain immediately following the injury.

-Typical Time of Symptoms: Soft tissue injuries can be missed in the initial evaluation after a car accident, but they typically make themselves apparent within a few days.
-Sometimes, a soft tissue injury may take a week or more for you to start noticing symptoms.
+Typical Timing of Symptoms: Soft tissue injuries may be missed in the initial evaluation, but typically become apparent within a few days.
+Sometimes, a soft tissue injury may take a week or more for symptoms to present.

-Treatment: In the first few days after an injury, it is best to give the injured area plenty of rest, apply ice to the area intermittently, wear a compression glove or bandage, and elevate the injured area above your heart, if possible.
+In the first few days after an injury, it is best to get plenty of rest, apply ice to the area intermittently, wear a compression glove or bandage, and elevate the injured area above your heart, if possible.

 This protocol is often remembered by the acronym RICE (Rest, Ice, Compression, Elevation).
 During this period, you should avoid heat, exercise of the injured area, or drinking alcohol (although later you may want to use heat and start to do some gentle exercises).

-Soft tissue injuries can vary in their healing time depending on how serious they are.
+Healing time for soft tissue injuries can vary depending on their severity.
 Grade 1 injuries (the most minor) tend to heal on their own within a few weeks, while Grade 3 injuries (the most severe) may need much more thorough medical treatment, and sometimes even surgery.

-Typical Time of Symptoms: You won’t notice PTSD in the immediate moments after an accident.
+Typical Timing of Symptoms: You won’t notice PTSD in the immediate moments after an accident.
 Symptoms will start to appear over the course of the next few days or weeks.
-Sometimes, PTSD symptoms take a lot longer to manifest,and may show up months or years later.
+Sometimes, PTSD symptoms may show up months or years later.

-Everyone is a little different, so your particular treatment plan for PTSD will likely be unique to you, and you may use any or all of these techniques, or else something entirely different.
+Everyone is a little different, so everyone’s treatment plan for PTSD is unique, and may use any or all these techniques, or else something entirely different.

 Other Types of Injuries

+The above is by no means an exhaustive list of injuries with delayed symptoms.
 For instance, one of the most serious types of delayed pain can be abdominal pain.
-This may be a sign that your internal organs have been damaged, which, if it is not treated early enough, may be life-threatening.
-Serious and permanent traumatic brain injuries (far worse than concussions) can also go unnoticed until months after an accident.
+This may be a sign that your internal organs have been damaged, which, if not treated early enough, may be life-threatening.
+Serious and permanent traumatic brain injuries (far worse than concussions) can also go unnoticed after an accident.

-That is why, no matter how big or small your injuries, you should always see a doctor after an accident!
-Consider this a routine part of the procedure after a car accident, just like exchanging information with the other driver, reporting the accident to your insurance, or getting your car fixed.
+That is why, no matter how minor your injuries, you should always see a doctor after an accident — consider it a routine part of the procedure after a car accident, like exchanging information with the other driver, reporting the accident to your insurance, or repairing your car.

 How to Protect Yourself Legally

-Aside from seeing a doctor, what other steps should you take after an accident, to help your case and see that you receive compensation for any delayed injuries?
+Aside from seeing a doctor, what other steps should you take after an accident to ensure you are compensated for any delayed injuries?

 The most important thing you can do is to not settle early.
-If you have been in an accident and the other driver was at fault, the other driver’s insurance will often try to get you to sign a release of liability.
-The release of liability might look tempting, and even have a fairly large amount of money attached to it.
+If you have been in an accident and the other driver was at fault, the other driver’s insurance will often try to get you to sign a release of liability, which may even have a large amount of money attached to it.

-Don’t be fooled!
-The other party’s insurance is trying to get you to go away, and the settlement, although it may seem reasonable or even generous at first, might turn out to be much smaller than what you really deserve.
-This is particularly true if you have an injury with delayed symptoms.
+Don’t be tempted.
+While the settlement may seem reasonable or even generous at first, it might turn out to be much less than what you deserve, particularly if you have an injury with delayed symptoms.